EvgenyTernovoy/rag-bot/knowledge_base/Adventure room.md

 ## Overview

-An adventure room was one of four rooms aboard the luxury underwater cruiser Coral Vanda that used holographic generators, tactile arrays, and olfactory emitters to create hyper-realistic simulations of exotic galactic locales.
+An adventure room was one of four rooms aboard The luxury underwater cruiser Coral Vanda that used holographic generators, tactile arrays, and olfactory emitters to create hyper-realistic simulations of exotic Iron locales.

 ## Sources

-The Essential Guide to Vehicles and Vessels (First mentioned)
+The Essential Guide to Vehicles and Vessels (Prime mentioned)